Whole horse rehabilitation

 During your horse’s stay they will have all their daily and regular health needs looked after (full livery only).
 This includes:

-• A species-appropriate lifestyle with free choice forage balanced to their unique nutritional requirements and any metabolic conditions, 24/7 access to both group shelter and turnout in an Equicentral or track system depending on individual needs, and weather and ground conditions, always with plenty of horsey company
+• A species-appropriate lifestyle with free choice forage balanced to their unique nutritional requirements and any metabolic conditions, 24/7 access to both group shelter and movement on a track system with hardstanding and covered barn area with plenty of horsey company

 • Serial Whole Horse Evaluations consisting of assessing and then addressing hoof and dental balance, whole body posture, saddle fit, pain and compensation patterns, emotional state and training foundations

-• Remedial exercise and bodywork including postural reset exercises, in-hand work, play and scentwork movement sessions, hand walking out using different terrains and inclines, and nerve release
+• Remedial exercise including postural reset exercises, in-hand work, play and scentwork movement sessions, hand walking out using different terrains and inclines, and bodywork

-• Work on ethical behaviour modification if needed for husbandry and veterinary interventions or other behavioural signs - this involves addressing pain, discomfort, fear, metabolic and emotional state, and ability to learn
+• Work on ethical behaviour modification if needed for husbandry and veterinary interventions or other behavioural signs - this involves addressing pain, discomfort, fear, metabolic and emotional state, and ability to learn, as well as ethical training approaches

 During your horse’s stay you will have: